RENEE MONTAGNE, Host:

 WATSON: A woman named Suzan Marbuch pats her head in respect when she mentions Pope John Paul II.
 She's not nearly as enthusiastic, though, about the current pontiff.

-Ms. MARBUCH: (Turkish spoken)
+MARBUCH: (Turkish spoken)

-Yesterday in Istanbul, thousands of flag-waving Turks held a peaceful protest against the pope.
+WATSON: Yesterday in Istanbul, thousands of flag-waving Turks held a peaceful protest against the pope.

-Mustafa Kaiya(ph), one of the organizers of the protest, says Turks are still angry about the pope's controversial speech two months ago.
+WATSON: Mustafa Kaiya(ph), one of the organizers of the protest, says Turks are still angry about the pope's controversial speech two months ago.

-Ali Carkoglu, a political scientist at Sabanci University, says this could be an excellent opportunity for the pope to reach out to Muslims.
+WATSON: Ali Carkoglu, a political scientist at Sabanci University, says this could be an excellent opportunity for the pope to reach out to Muslims.

-Political scientist Ali Carkoglu says some opposition groups are spreading conspiracy theories about the pope's upcoming meeting with the patriarch.
+WATSON: Political scientist Ali Carkoglu says some opposition groups are spreading conspiracy theories about the pope's upcoming meeting with the patriarch.

-Prof. CARKOGLU: Nowadays, people are trying to portray him as, you know - he's visiting because he wants to transform the country into a Christian country.
+CARKOGLU: Nowadays, people are trying to portray him as, you know - he's visiting because he wants to transform the country into a Christian country.

 WATSON: One poster distributed by secular ultra-nationalists shows the pope and the patriarch as two serpents coiled around a cross.
 Turkey's prime minister dismisses these groups as marginal.
 He has also asked Turks to extend their hospitality to the pope.
 That's a strategy taxi driver Mikhail Goak(ph) agrees with.

 MIKHAIL GOAK: (Turkish spoken)

-Ivan Watson, NPR News, Istanbul.
+WATSON: Ivan Watson, NPR News, Istanbul.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.